Glass recycling: Australia

 In 2019, many Australian cities after decades of poor planning and minimum investment are winding back their glass recycling programmes in favour of plastic usage.

 For many years, there was only one state in Australia with a return deposit scheme on glass containers.
 Other states had unsuccessfully tried to lobby for glass deposit schemes.
 More recently this situation has changed dramatically, with the original scheme in South Australia now joined by legislated container deposit schemes in New South Wales, Queensland, Australian Capital Territory, and the Northern Territory, with schemes planned in Western Australia (2020), Tasmania (2022) and Victoria (2023).

 Africa

 South Africa

 South Africa has an efficient returnable bottle system which includes beer, spirit and liquor bottles.
 Bottles and jars manufactured in South Africa contain at least 40% recycled glass.

 Life Cycle Analysis

-Life Cycle Analysis (LCA) is an important tool for ecological evaluation of products or processes.
-LCA is an internationally accepted standard (ISO 14040 & ISO 14044) and scientific tool that is used to quantify the environmental performance attributable to the different life stages of our products, including upstream stages such as raw material production and energy supply.
-Results are benchmarked based on LCA indicators with the final aim of identifying operational efficiencies and optimising product design while providing a higher level of environmental transparency.
+Life cycle analysis (LCA) is a method for ecological evaluation of products or processes.